JetBrains/teamcity-documentation/topics/command-line.md

 <td>

-Specify the [Build Working Directory](build-working-directory.md) if it differs from the [build checkout directory](build-checkout-directory.md).
+Specify the [working directory](build-working-directory.md) where the command is to be run (if it differs from the [build checkout directory](build-checkout-directory.md)).

 </td></tr><tr>